 - Start from Nainital and enjoy the drive to Binsar, an hour or so ahead of Almora.

-- Before Almora, at Kakrighat, you can go inside village and enjoy by the river side on the opposite bank from road.
+- Before Almora, at Kakrighat, you can go inside the village and enjoy the riverside on the opposite bank from the road.

 - Relax in the forest range of Binsar

 Day 3 | Binsar – Sheraghat – Berinaag side / Raiagara – Munsiyari

 - Start a bit early from Binsar as it will take about 6-7 Hrs to reach Munsiyari.
 Enjoy the amazingly beautiful drive through the dense forest range.
 You will love every bit of it if you start early.

 - Enjoy Lunch at Thal and DO NOT forget to top up fuel at Thal.
 The restaurant just aside the petrol pump by the name JJ Hotel and Restaurant is quite nice.

 - Stop aside Birthi fall and reach by an evening at Munsiyari to witness the amazingly beautiful golden glow of sunset at Panchchulli range